Careers360 Logo

 Most universities in Germany conduct induction programs, orientation events, campus tours, welcoming new students by arranging airport pickup and train transportation, fests and other advising programs to help new students adjust to student life in Germany.
 Some universities organise special mentoring programs through senior international student representatives (Buddies) from respective countries or otherwise.

 Later, they guide new students with the enrollment process, answer study related doubts as well as help with day to day problems.
-It is possible to come in touch with them before arriving in Germany.
+It is possible to come into contact with them before arriving in Germany.
 Candidates may contact the respective university to know about such facilities to help with their student life in Germany.

 Student Unions

 In German Universities, student unions are known as "AStA" (General Student Committee) or StuRa (Student Council).
-Student unions are the best sources to find part time jobs in Germany or Accommodation facilities or new connections that share similar interests for a better student life in Germany.
+Student unions are the best sources to find part time jobs in Germany, accommodation facilities or new connections that share similar interests for a better student life in Germany.
 Student Unions also help with finding a language partner for international students.

 International Student Organizations